Newport, Isle of Wight: Parliamentary representation

 From the Middle Ages the Parliamentary Borough of Newport had two seats in the House of Commons.
 Between 1807 and 1811 they were held by two future prime ministers: Arthur Wellesley, later to become the Duke of Wellington (who was also elected to two other seats at the same time) and Henry John Temple, 3rd Viscount Palmerston.
 Palmerston was eligible as an MP because his late father did not convert his Irish peerage into a United Kingdom peerage, which would have confined him to the House of Lords.
 The local patron arranging the deal was Sir Leonard Holmes, who made it a condition that they never visited the borough.

 The borough was also represented by two other future prime ministers in the 1820s.
 George Canning was MP for Newport when appointed Prime Minister in 1827.
 However, under the law as it then stood, a minister accepting office automatically vacated his seat and had to stand for re-election to the Commons, and Canning chose to stand at Seaford, a government pocket borough in Sussex, rather than fight Newport again.
 However, in the by-election that followed at Newport, the town elected the Hon.
 William Lamb, later 2nd Viscount Melbourne, whose father had also represented the borough in the 1790s.
 However, Lamb remained MP for Newport for only two weeks, before also being elected for Bletchingley, which he preferred to represent.

 Newport's representation in Parliament was cut to one seat in 1867 and abolished altogether as a separate constituency in 1885.
-It now belongs to the Isle of Wight constituency.
+It was part of the Isle of Wight parliamentary constituency until 2024, and now belongs to the Isle of Wight West constituency.